Fact Sheet 404

 GOALS OF THERAPY

 WHAT DRUGS SHOULD BE USED FIRST?

 We keep learning more about the best way to fight HIV.
 In 1998, the US Department of Health and Human Services created a panel of physicians, researchers, and consumers to develop treatment guidelines.
-They constantly review AIDS research results.
-The guidelines are updated about once each year.
-The panel released the latest guidelines in February 2013.
+They constantly review HIV research results.
+The guidelines are updated at least once each year.
+This fact sheet reflects the guidelines as of January 2017.

 NOTE: These are guidelines, not rules.
 Patients should receive individualized care from a health care provider with experience treating HIV infection.
 The full text of these guidelines is available on the Internet at http://aidsinfo.nih.gov/contentfiles/AdultandAdolescentGL.pdf